kuldeepkeshwar/filbert-js/CONTRIBUTING.md

 # Contributing

-If you want to start fresh, We have a [todo list](https://filbert-js.vercel.app/docs/todo).

 ## Issues

 Issues are very valuable to this project.

-* Ideas are a valuable source of contributions others can make
+- Ideas are a valuable source of contributions others can make
-* Problems show where this project is lacking
+- Problems show where this project is lacking
-* With a question you show where contributors can improve the user experience
+- With a question you show where contributors can improve the user experience

 Thank you for creating them.